htrgouvea/spellbook/README.md

 Just copy the last block of the json and insert the information of the new module;

-Second, all modules are stored and accessible through the lib / Modules folder, each module is organized in a third folder that defines its category, such as:
+Second, all modules are stored and accessible through the lib/Modules folder, each module is organized in a third folder that defines its category, such as:

 ![](https://heitorgouvea.me/images/projects/spellbook/list-modules.png)